Fangous/RbxBehaviorTree/docs/example.md

 						print("Ate banana!")
 						return NodeResults.SUCCESS
 					else
-						print("Where is our banana?")
+						--Currently this will never print, since our parent SequenceNode will always fail out at "OpenBanana" print("Where is our banana?")
-						--Currently, this will never print, since our parent SequenceNode will always fail out at "OpenBanana" return NodeResults.FAILURE
+						return NodeResults.FAILURE
 					end
 				end),